eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- When a natural key can be identified, selection of the natural key over the surrogate primary keys can simplify data processing
 		\cite{WikipediaContributors2018a7}.
-	- It ensure that there exists only a row per key, since this is based on a real-world observation \cite{WikipediaContributors2018a7}.
+	- It ensures that there exists only a row per key, since this is based on a real-world observation \cite{WikipediaContributors2018a7}.

-**Add the following references to my notes: WikipediaContributors2018a10, WikipediaContributors2018a9, WikipediaContributors2018a8**
++ I noted some flimsy connection to the following references:
+	- Open-world assumption (OWA) \cite{WikipediaContributors2018a8}
+	- Closed-world assumption (CWA) \cite{WikipediaContributors2018a9}
+	- Single version of the truth (SVOT) \cite{WikipediaContributors2018a10}